idaks/Games-and-Argumentation/README.md

 > **Notice:** If you encounter alerts like "Container build failed.
 Check troubleshooting guide" or "This codespace is currently running in recovery mode due to a configuration error", don't panic.
 Just press `Ctrl+Shift+P` and type `>Codespaces: Full Rebuild Container` to resolve the issue.

-This process will take around 4-8 minutes. **Please do not** press any button until you see something like: `@username  ➜ /workspaces/Games-and-Argumentation (idcc) $ `
+This process will take around 4-8 minutes. **Please do not** press any button until you see something like: `@username  ➜ /workspaces/Games-and-Argumentation (tapp) $ `

 #### For Non-First-Time Usage
 You can find the codespace you created at [this link](https://github.com/codespaces).